QWaLC Member Groups: Impact Jan 2025 – Jan 2026

 Water and Landcarers across Queensland deliver significant impact and value through the initiatives and volunteer efforts of QWaLC Member Groups.
 The data highlights the extensive engagement of volunteers and the broader community, demonstrating the effectiveness, reach, and community-driven nature of their activities.

-These impressive statistics underscore the high impact and value generated by our member groups through the collective efforts of volunteers, staff, interactions with regional organisations and governments at local, regional and state levels.
-Together, they are making a significant difference resulting in array social, economic and environmental benefits to the communities they serve and collectively to Queensland.
+These impressive statistics underscore the high impact and value generated by our Member Groups through the collective efforts of volunteers, staff, interactions with regional organisations and governments at local, regional and state levels.
+Together, they are making a significant difference resulting in array social, economic and environmental benefits to the communities they serve and collectively to the State Queensland.

 QWaLC Member Groups